lcdm-uiuc/info490-fa15/orientation/syllabus.md

 involve one or more computational tasks related to the focus for that given week.

-Instructions for submitting assignments will be forthcoming.
+You will submit assignments by using the Moodle Assignment tool.
+Each week you will be given instructions on how to complete the assignment, as well as directions on exactly what you must submit to the course Moodle site.
+This single submission will be used for the instructor grading (which uses automatic grading scripts) and peer evaluation.
 To receive full credit from instructor grading, your assignment must be submitted prior to the deadline.
 There will be a 24-hour grace period, in which an assignment can be submitted, albeit with an automatic 50% reduction in the maximum possible score.
 After this grace period, no assignments will be accepted.
 The full credit assignment deadline is 6:00 PM Central on Saturday of the relevant week.

 ### Peer Review ###